Seeed-Studio/wiki-documents/docs/weekly_wiki.md

 This is Matthew in Seeed Studio and welcome to the Seeed Studio weekly wiki!
 In each Monday, I will introduce you our latest wiki, including the ones related to our new products, the interesting projucts published by Seeed Studio, and the tutorials, introductions, etc...
 You name it.

-Today is when when when and a brand new week has begun!
+Today is March 13th and a brand new week has begun!
 Check out what Seeed did last week!

 ## Latest Wiki Launched